 dirs.
 Michael Apted, Paul Almond

 By now almost everyone knows about this ongoing series of short and then full-length documentaries produced by Granada Television.
 Almond’s first documentary Seven Up! introduces us to a diverse group of British seven-year-olds and interviews them about their homes, schools, and aspirations.
 Michael Apted charts the development of their personalities and their lives in 14 Up, 21 Up, and the rest through 56 Up, filmed every seven years.
 “Give me a child until he is seven and I will give you the man” is the Jesuit motto that serves as the series’ thesis.
-A critic friend of mine thinks it supports that thesis about human nature and the personality but I think the subjects stay the same and change to varying degrees.
-I suggest marathon-viewing if you’ve 769 minutes to spare.
+A critic friend of mine thinks the series supports this thesis about human nature and the personality but I think the subjects stay the same and change to varying degrees.
+I suggest marathon-viewing if you’ve got 769 minutes to spare.
 UPDATE: 63 Up was released in 2019.

 Vernon, Florida (1981)